 Pole beans are nutrient-rich and surprisingly easy to grow.
 Pole beans, meaning those that grow upward on poles, string or other similar structures, take up less space than bush beans, which grow on the ground.
 Plus, they produce continuously once they start bearing pods, which means you only have to plant them once in the spring to have fresh, tasty beans all summer.
 Pole beans also tend have a more distinct and nutty taste than bush beans.

 2. Amend Your Soil

 Before planting your pole beans, amend the soil in your garden to add nutrients.
-Work in a 3-inch layer of compost or other organic matter, such as Miracle-Gro® Organic Choice® Garden Soil into the top 6 inches of existing soil.
+Work in a 3-inch layer of compost or other organic matter, such as aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil, into the top 6 inches of existing soil.